 Businesses face different eligibility considerations than individuals.
 Sole proprietorships file personal bankruptcy, since business and personal finances are intertwined.
 LLCs and corporations file business bankruptcy as separate entities.
 Unlike individuals, businesses filing Chapter 7 aren’t subject to the means test.

-For Chapter 13 specifically, filers must have total combined debts less than $2,750,000.
+For Chapter 13, filers must have noncontingent, liquidated debts within the limits established by federal law.
+These limits are adjusted periodically.
 A sufficient income to cover monthly payments outlined in the court-approved repayment plan is required.

 Key Legal Terms in Bankruptcy